-- (a) identifies the key risks of undertaking the activities to be authorised under the licence (if granted) - (b) sets out the types and levels of insurance obtained by you in relation to the activities being undertaken - (c) certifies whether, in the Insurance Expert's opinion, the type and level of insurance obtained by you is appropriate for the size and nature of the activities to be authorised under the licence - (d) provides reasons as to why the types and levels of insurance are appropriate for the size and nature of the activities being undertaken, and - (e) if any risks arising from undertaking the activities remain uninsured, provides reasons as to why.
+- obtained by you is appropriate for the size and nature of the activities to be authorised under the licence (d) provides a to why the types and levels of insurance are appropriate for the size and levels of insurance are appropriate for the size and levels of insurance are appropriate for the size and levels of insurance are appropriate for the size and levels of insurance are appropriate for the size and levels of insurance are appropriate for the size and levels of insurance are appropriate for the size are appropriate for the size and levels of insurance are appropriate for the size and levels of insurance are appropriate for the size are appropriote for the size are appropriate for the size are appropr - (d) provides reasons as to why the types and levels of insurance are appropriate for the size and nature of the activities being undertaken, and - (e) if any risks arising from undertaking the activities remain uninsured, provides reasons as to why.

-Your response to this question will be used to ascertain whether the applicant corporation has made appropriate arrangements with respect to insurance (Act s.10(4)(c)).
+Your response to this question will be used to ascertain whether the applicant corporation has made appropriate arrangements with respect to insurance (Act s.
+10(4)(c)).